boldtbanan/boldtbanan.github.io/_drafts/telling-stories.markdown

 ##Rapid prototyping

-Use stories are cheap.
+User stories are cheap.
 It doesn't take much time to write 1-2 sentences to describe a piece of functionality.
 You don't need high resolution designs, or UX studies, or tech spikes to talk about what you want to build, just a few minutes to jot down some ideas and start piecing them together.

 > The best way to have a good idea is to have a lot of ideas. *~ Linus Pauling*